Linear Actuator

 Reinstall the tubes in the same orientation as before the glide tape was applied:

-- Long-beam inner tubes -- point toward the HEAD of the bed
+- Side rail inner tubes -- point toward the HEAD of the bed

-- Short-beam outer tubes -- point toward side of bed with the 12V power source
+- Cross beam outer tubes -- point toward side of bed with the 12V power source

-Position the power board so it is flush with the edge of the outer tube (see diagram).
+Position the power board so it is as close to the center of the bed as possible

 Install the adhesive-backed rubber spacers in the 14 red-marked locations.
 These strips prevent squeaking and protect the tubes from the wooden platform.